- About Coverfox

 Individual/HUF resident with assets located outside India.

-Assessee required to give a notice under Section 11(2) (a) to the assessing officer
+Assessee needs to provide a notice under Section 11(2) (a) to the assessing officer

 An assessee required to furnish a report of audit specified under sections 10(23C) (IV), 10(23C) (v), 10(23C) (VI), 10(23C) (via), 10A, 12A (1) (b), 44AB, 80IA, 80IB, 80IC, 80ID, 80JJAA, 80LA, 92E or 115JB of the Act.

-A firm (which does not come under the provisions of section 44AB), AOP, BOI, Artificial Juridical Person, Cooperative Society and Local Authority (ITR 5).
+A firm that does not fall under the provisions of section 44AB), AOP, BOI, Local Authority (ITR 5), Artificial Juridical Person or Cooperative Society.

 A person who claims relief under sections 90 or 90A or deductions under section 91.

-A resident who has signing authority in any account located outside India.
+A person who is a resident and has the signing authority in any account, which is located outside India.

 |ITR 1 (Sahaj)||Individuals with income from salary and interest|